massmy/StellarImpactLobbyExpander/README.md

 Stellar Impact LobbyExpander
 ============================

-Stellar Impact LobbyExpander is a programm which allows to expand a Stellar Impact lobby.
+Stellar Impact LobbyExpander is a program which allows to expand a Stellar Impact lobby.

 Usage
 -----